are you a plant-based dieter or intuitive eater?

 If it isn’t natural for you to see the glass half full, don’t worry.
 With practice, it will eventually become automatic.
 Choosing a positive perspective does NOT mean that you ignore what’s not working.
 It simply means that even in difficult moments, you choose to find the good: lessons learned or people in your life who support you.

 Your emotional wellness is so worth your effort and energy, especially during busy times.
-These 5 strategies will help you find more enjoyment and relaxation during the holidays.
+These strategies will help you handle holiday stress like a pro, and find more enjoyment and relaxation during the holidays.

 BTW, you might also like…